Veluga/Thalia-Backtesting-Tool/Final Reports/Technical Report.md

 # Reasoning for making a Financial Data Retrieval layer

-The first argument comes from the need of extra Security.
-Guidelines have been obtained from the National Cyber Security Centre for Separation and cloud security [3].
-While the data we have can be found for free in small quantities, getting it from multiple sources and storing it all in one place make it have financial value.
-In addition this is a good way to make sure that we have a clear-cut control procedures over our data.
-By giving the web-server limited permissions to the to the financial data, we limit the type of attacks that can take place.
-In addition, by not including the financial data retrieval in the business logic core allows for added availability since the web-sever and the data retrieval can work independently and can be modified independently.
-In addition the calls to the financial application programming interfaces require private keys that we want to keep in a more secure manner than having the web server have access to them.
-An additional argument would clean data flow provided by this architecture.
+The first argument comes from the need of extra security (guidelines have been obtained from the National Cyber Security Centre for Separation and cloud security [3].)
+While the data we have can be found for free in small quantities, getting it from multiple sources and storing it all in one place cause it be valueable.
+In addition, this is a good way to make sure that we have full control over our data [why?].
+By giving the web-server limited permissions for accessing the financial data, we limit the type of attacks that can take place.
+Not including the financial data retrieval in the business logic core also allows for higher availability since the web-sever and the data retrieval can work independently and thus also be modified independently.
+Finally, the calls to the financial application programming interfaces (i.e. third party APIs) require private keys that we want to keep in a more secure manner than having the web server have access to them.

 # Layer View of the Architecture